stemackgb/CProg/README.md

 # C
-Complication of C programs written by myself.
+Compilation of C programs written by myself.